Discover top website trends and insights for 2025

 • Nondiscrimination (net neutrality): The same level of communication should exist across platforms, no matter how good or bad the internet service is.

-• Bottom-up design: Code should be developed publicly, encouraging collaboration and experimentation.
+• Bottom-up design: Developers build code publicly, encouraging collaboration and experimentation.

 • Universality: All computers should speak the same language, no matter where they’re located or who’s controlling them.